31 days. 31 years. 5 movies per year!

 The movie that reinvigorated the slasher subgenre, and one of the most enjoyable horror movies I’ve ever seen.
 Scream deserved every drop of praise it received, and in my opinion it continues to improve with age.
 The vibrant casting choices complemented the solid foundation the script provided, and from there everything just continued to work perfectly, such as Marco Beltrami’s haunting score.
 We all knew Wes Craven could make a great horror movie, but with Scream he reached the top of the mountain.
 A modern masterpiece.

 I think I’ll always be a little surprised and disappointed that Tremors didn’t get a sequel sooner.
 Tremors 2 has made my list today because it’s actually a fairly good movie that I’ve always enjoyed, but the five year gap between this and the original killed any serious potential it might have had.
 I believe this got a very limited cinema release after a premiere screening, before being swiftly pushed to VHS home rental without any fanfare or fuss.
-The quality of the franchise continued on a downward spiral from this point onwards, but Aftershocks was a solid effort.
+The quality of the franchise continued on a downward spiral from this point onward, but Aftershocks was a solid effort.

 Ridiculous, exhausting, crazy, hilarious, and unexpectedly awesome, From Dusk till Dawn is all of these things and more.
 The first half of the story is an intense crime thriller road movie, packed with razor-sharp Tarantino dialogue and some very impressive character development.
 Then suddenly and spectacularly it changes into a totally different movie.
-Blood, vampires, comedy, gore, MORE blood – it ALL gets flipped towards slapstick horror.
+Blood, vampires, comedy, gore, MORE blood – it ALL gets flipped toward slapstick horror.
 When I walked out of the theatre after watching it on opening night my head was spinning, and I couldn’t quite decide if it was one of the best things I’d ever seen, or one of the worst!

 Before Peter Jackson packed up his bags and moved to New Zealand to make fantasy blockbusters, he directed this visually impressive horror comedy.
 I don’t LOVE the movie quite as much as some people do, but it creeps into my top 5 today because it at least tried to be original, and gave us something a bit different during a year that didn’t have much to choose from.